 ALL FILMS MUST BE ONE TO FIFTEEN MINUTES IN LENGTH (NO EXCEPTIONS).

-ALL FILMS MUST BE IN A HORIZONTAL FORMAT FOR SCREENING THEATRICALLY.
+ALL FILMS MUST BE IN A HORIZONTAL FORMAT FOR THEATRICAL SCREENING PURPOSES (NO EXCEPTIONS).

 By entering your film for consideration, you agree that you have read, understand the accept the ratings guidelines for admissible films in this festival.
 Please see our webpage at http://www.willcoxfilmfest.com/SAIFF/submissions.shtml for ratings guidelines (PDF) to ensure that your film is acceptable.
 Blatant disregard for the guidelines will result in immediate disqualification and no future entries from the violating party will be accepted for future festivals.